Ross: US Will Deal With Huawei Waiver Applications Within Weeks

-The Trump administration plans to handle applications from tech companies seeking waivers over Huawei Technologies Co Ltd's blacklisting within the next few weeks, U.S. Commerce Secretary Wilbur Ross told Bloomberg Television on Tuesday.
+The Trump administration plans to handle applications from tech companies seeking waivers over Huawei Technologies's blacklisting within the next few weeks, U.S. Commerce Secretary Wilbur Ross told Bloomberg Television on Tuesday.

 "We will deal with them very promptly," Ross said in an interview.
 "There are 50-some-odd applications from 35 companies that have been received, and within the next couple of weeks we expect to have verdicts."